fp4code/SMatrix.jl/README.md

 R = map(x->abs(x.s11)^2, s_ac)             # array of reflectivities
 ```

-Now we can plot the air/AR/glass relectivity as a fucntion of the wavelength:
+Now we can plot the air/AR/glass relectivity as a function of the wavelength:

 ```
 using PyPlot